zenml-io/zenml/docs/book/component-gallery/artifact-stores/azure-blob-storage.md

 configuration parameters pertaining to [authentication](#authentication-methods) to match your deployment scenario.

-{% hint style="info" %}
-Configuring an Azure Artifact Store in can be a complex and error-prone process, especially if you plan on using it alongside other stack components running in the Azure cloud.
-{% endhint %}

 ### Authentication Methods

 Integrating and using an Azure Artifact Store in your pipelines is not